 A highly social bird, the House Finch is rarely seen alone outside of the breeding season, and may form flocks as large as several hundred birds.
 House Finches feed mainly on the ground or at feeders or fruiting trees.
 At rest, they commonly perch on the highest point available in a tree, and flocks often perch on power lines.
 During courtship, males sometimes feed females in a display that begins with the female gently pecking at his bill and fluttering her wings.
 The male simulates regurgitating food to the female several times before actually feeding her.Back to top

-House Finches are common and with the exception of some areas in western North America, their populations appear to have increased between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 40 million with 76% in the U.S., 21% in Mexico and 3% in Canada.
-The species rates a 6 out of 20 on the Continental Concern Scale.
-House Finch is not on the 2016 State of North America's Birds' Watch List.
+House Finches are common throughout the U.S., parts of Canada, and Mexico, but their populations appear to have decreased slightly between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 40 million and rates them 6 out of 20 on the Continental Concern Scale, indicating a species of low conservation concern.
 These birds generally benefit from human development.
-However, populations underwent a steep decline beginning in January 1994 owing to a disease called mycoplasmal conjunctivitis.
+However, some populations have undergone a steep decline since January 1994, owing to a disease called mycoplasmal conjunctivitis.
 The disease causes respiratory problems and red, swollen eyes, making them susceptible to predators and adverse weather.
-House Finch conjunctivitis was first observed at feeders in the Washington, D.C. area.
-It’s not harmful to humans, but it has spread rapidly through the eastern House Finch population and into the West.
+House Finch conjunctivitis was first observed at feeders in the Washington, D.C. area, but has spread rapidly through the eastern House Finch population and into the West.
 Learn more here.Back to top

 Badyaev, Alexander V., Virginia Belloni and Geoffrey E. Hill.
 (2012).
 House Finch (Haemorhous mexicanus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.